tddfellow/tddfellow.github.io/source/_posts/2016-07-15-build-your-own-testing-framework.markdown

 runTestSuite(function (t) { ... });
 ```

 And if we run our test suite, it still works.
-Just to check, that we are still good, let's repeat our Mutation from previous step.
+Just to check, that we are still good, let's repeat our Mutation from the previous step.
 It should still fail as expected.
 And it does.
 Undo the mutation and the test is still passing.
 Great.

-I think we are done with Refactoring step for now, let's get back to writing another failing test.
+I think we are done with Refactoring step, for now, let's get back to writing another failing test.

 ## Writing the second test